apollo-elements/apollo-elements/docs/guides/usage/queries/index.md

 If you want your component to automatically subscribe, but only if its required variables are present, see [Validating Variables](/guides/cool-tricks/validating-variables/).

 ## Reacting to Updates
 As we've seen query elements set their `data` property whenever the query resolves.
-For vanilla components, you should define a data setter that renders your DOM, and for each library (`lit-element`, `FAST`, `hybrids`, etc.), their differing reactivity systems ensure that your element renders when the data changes.
+For vanilla components, you should define a data setter that renders your DOM, and for each library (`lit`, `FAST`, `hybrids`, etc.), their differing reactivity systems ensure that your element renders when the data changes.

 If you want to run other side effects, here are some options:

-- use your library's reactivity system, e.g. `updated` for LitElement or `dataChanged` for FAST
+- use your library's reactivity system, e.g. `updated` for Lit or `dataChanged` for FAST
 - define [`onData`](/api/interfaces/query/lifecycle/#ondata) callback
 - listen for the `apollo-query-result` and `apollo-error` [events](/api/interfaces/query/lifecycle/#events)
 - call the [`executeQuery`](/api/interfaces/query/#executequery) method and `await` it's result.